 Norway, a country that has grown for seven consecutive years and still increasing the tourist to experience the breath-taking “Fjords and the Northern Lights” and get to know the local way of life and culture.”
 Rich in both ethos and Nature, life in Norway is has become more arduous, with increasing outlooks of professional and personal accessibility.
 Hence, this informative article attempts to provide a glimpse of challenges in societal assimilation based on the random selection of 25 Nepalese immigrants living in Norway.

-A government analysis in 2012 indicated that 55 percent of Norwegians are optimistic towards migration, while 45percent are, to some extent, discouraging to conceding more migrants to the country.
-Many qualitative surveys have found out the Nepalese immigrants face more challenges in their path to integration aspects.
-The lack of language skills, academic demand of the Norwegian market, shrouded prejudice at the workplace, weak collective interface with the host populace are major impediments for their assimilation.
+A government analysis in 2012 indicated that 55 percent of Norwegians are optimistic about migration, while 45percent are, to some extent, discouraging to conceding more migrants to the country.
+Many qualitative surveys have found that Nepalese immigrants face more challenges in their path to integration aspects.
+The lack of language skills, academic demand of the Norwegian market, shrouded prejudice at the workplace, and weak collective interface with the host populace are major impediments to their assimilation.

 Perhaps, “the path to integration is to enhance the linguistic skills, acquired the scholastic skills according to the mandates in the Norwegian market.”
-However, there are many parameters at play to understand the cultural differences exist between Nepalese and Norwegian society.
-Despite other societal factors, Norway is one of the challenges countries to integrate for Nepalese immigrants regardless of their refugee, students, and other immigration status.
+However, there are many parameters at play to understand the cultural differences that exist between Nepalese and Norwegian society.
+Despite other societal factors, Norway is one of the challenging countries to integrate Nepalese immigrants regardless of their refugee, students, and other immigration status.

-It is undeniable that for many reasons Norway is known for its safety state based on the policies of neutrality.
-It is also known for one of the most liberal nations towards settlers.
-The government focused on equal rights, provide an opportunity for the entire proportions, values diversity and tolerates promoting the multi-ethnic inclusive society.
+It is undeniable that for many reasons Norway is known for its safe state based on the policies of neutrality.
+It is also known for being one of the most liberal nations toward settlers.
+The government focused on equal rights, provide an opportunity for the entire proportions, values diversity, and tolerates promoting a multi-ethnic inclusive society.

-Traditionally, Nepali society was influenced by “culture and religion” (Sharma, 1983), and the socio-cultural discrepancies amongst Nepal and Norway are so enormous that they seem utterly different spheres of living.
-Noticeably, the disparities are unique experiences in linguistic, a way of life, education system, and by-laws.
+Traditionally, Nepali society was influenced by “culture and religion” (Sharma, 1983), and the socio-cultural discrepancies between Nepal and Norway are so enormous that they seem utterly different spheres of living.
+Noticeably, the disparities are unique experiences in linguistics, a way of life, the education system, and by-laws.

-Arguably, employment as one of the methods to support effective integration for fostering, future planning, interface and build self-esteem; however, the Nepalese migrants cannot partake in society’s core foundations without having educational and societal aptitudes on how those institutes function.
-Thus, lacking these core elements, it impedes rights, adopts positions, and has status in their new society they are migrating too.
+Arguably, employment is one of the methods to support effective integration for fostering, future planning, interface, and building self-esteem; however, the Nepalese migrants cannot partake in society’s core foundations without having educational and societal aptitudes on how those institutes function.
+Thus, lacking these core elements, it impedes rights, adopts positions, and has status in the new society they are migrating to.

-The random selection of 25 Nepalese migrants agrees to the fact that, having inadequate local language capability frequently find themselves isolated from information grids and decision-making activities.
-A refugee status university graduates Mr. Bhuwan (name changed) stated, “it is utmost crucial to grasp the characteristics of social ties, affairs, and associations in the society and how they operate to gauge assimilation at the interactive aspect.”
+The random selection of 25 Nepalese migrants agrees with the fact that those having inadequate local language capability frequently find themselves isolated from information grids and decision-making activities.
+A refugee status university graduate Mr. Bhuwan (name changed) stated, “it is of utmost crucial to grasp the characteristics of social ties, affairs, and associations in the society and how they operate to gauge assimilation at the interactive aspect.”

-The Norwegian integration policy’s paths and forms have shifted over time as they are targeting for a multiracial Norway.
-In Recent Times, the basic institutions of the Norwegian assimilation policy are egalitarianism, cohesion, autonomy, and attachment of settled migrants into the Norwegian civilization.
-In terms of expatriation, the world-wide migration of Nepalese souls has enhanced precipitously in the last two eras (Paudel, 2018).
+The Norwegian integration policy’s paths and forms have shifted over time as they are targeting multiracial Norway.
+In Recent Times, the basic institutions of the Norwegian assimilation policy are egalitarianism, cohesion, autonomy, and attachment of settled migrants to the Norwegian civilization.
+In terms of expatriation, the worldwide migration of Nepalese souls has enhanced precipitously in the last two eras (Paudel, 2018).

 Hence, the article implies the manner of settlements, interfaces with the host civilization, and social adjustment that pursues immigration (Pennix et al., 2016).
-Arguably, Nepal is one of the essential sources for migrant workers for countries suffering from the labor shortage.
-However, the flow of immigrants impacts the demographic size of the host civilization along with the sociocultural structure and to pact with the migrants' societal, artistic, and civic requirements new functional arrangements are introduced (David et al., 2017).
+Arguably, Nepal is one of the essential sources of migrant workers for countries suffering from a labor shortage.
+However, the flow of immigrants impacts the demographic size of the host civilization along with the sociocultural structure, and to pact with the migrants' societal, artistic, and civic requirements new functional arrangements are introduced (David et al., 2017).